cs1302uga/cs1302-tutorials/components/components.md

           |--                                                --|
    ```

-1. Now consider the sub-graph for the `ImageLoader` component that we
+1. Now consider the sub-graph for the `ImageLoader` component we
    will create.
 We want to avoid repeating this work by replacing this redundant
    part of the original scene graph with a single `ImageLoader` component: